 - Biological therapies that develop antibodies to help the body fight the cancer

-- Immune modulators, such as thalidomide and lenalidomide, that modify the environment of the tumor cell and allow it to die
+- Immune modulators, such lenalidomide, that modify the environment of the tumor cell and allow the immune system to kill the cancer

 - Targeted therapies that attack cancer cells by using small molecules to block pathways cells used to survive and multiply